ZigliLucien/ziglilucien.github.io/WeatherNotes/alert.md

       in poor drainage and urban areas.

       * ADDITIONAL DETAILS...
-      - While there will be a brief break in the rainfall through late evening, additional thunderstorms are expected overnight.
-Recent heavy rainfall has primed soils for quicker runoff and faster flood development.
-The additional round of rain through tonight may produce flash flooding, as well as flooding of small creeks, streams, low water crossings, and urban areas.
+      - Additional thunderstorms with high rain rates are moving through northern portions of the Quad State.
+With recent heavy rainfall priming soils for quicker runoff and faster flood development, the flood watch is extended to account for these storms.
+Flooding of small creeks, streams, and urban areas is possible.
       - http://www.weather.gov/safety/flood
    </div>
 </p>